umairdojki/simple-contact-list-api/README.md

 ﻿# simple-contact-list-api

-A simple contact list serverless API, allowing a client to add a contact, delete a contact, and view all their contacts.
+A simple contact list serverless API built using the Serverless Framework https://www.serverless.com/.
+It has routes to add a contact, delete a contact, and get all contacts.
 Each contact has a name and telephone number

 GET /contact - Get all contacts